unicef/publicgoods-accelerator-guide/docs/bizmodels-dpgs/investments.md

 sidebar_position: 4
 ---

-# Investment Cases of Private Funded Open Source Business Models
+# Privately Funded Open Source Business Models

 Still unsure of open source?
 Take a look at these investment cases of open source businesses and DPGs that have been privately funded.